rkdgmlqja/dual-myo-data-gather/README.md

-# dual-myo-data-gather
+# Dual-myo-data-gather
-to gather data from 2-myo with 2 dongles
+use this project code to gather data from 2-myo with 2 dongles respectivly.